Boundedness of spectral multipliers of generalized Laplacians on compact manifolds with boundary: Proof of Lemma

 For the reverse inequality, let us fix a point $y \in \overline{M}$.
 Then we have, for $r \leq R$,

 where $A$ denotes the ``annulus'' $B_{\sqrt{2r}}(y) \setminus B_{\sqrt{r}}(y)$, which can be covered by at most $K$ balls of radius $\sqrt{r}$, where $K$ is a positive number independent of $r$, because $\overline{M}$ is compact.
 Also, in the ensuing calculation, we tacitly use the fact that the volume of a ball of radius $r$ is uniformly bounded.
-Now, the last quantity in the above equation is